-- Determination of the concentration of proteins through measurement at 280 nm and factor or standard evaluation. - Preprogrammed methods for direct absorbance output as a result (Protein A 280) and for evaluation via albumin-specific absorbance coefficients (Albumin A 280). - Preprogrammed method for microliter cuvettes: Measuring protein in sample volumes within the microliter range with a light path of 1 mm (with microliter cuvettes such as Eppendorf μ Cuvette G1.0 or Hellma® TrayCell). - Additional information on the purity of the measured protein: Absorbance of the background wavelength (preset: 320 nm; the absorbance of the pure protein should be close to zero). - Partial turbidity correction can be performed via the Background parameter. - When programming the methods, the corresponding factor is imported through the simple selection of the protein from a predefined list.
-The factors are separately defined in the functions of the Gen. method param. group.
+- Determination of the concentration of proteins via measurement at 280 nm and factor or standard evaluation. - Preprogrammed methods for direct absorbance output as a result (Protein A 280) and for evaluation via albumin-specific absorbance coefficients (Albumin A 280). - Preprogrammed method for microliter cuvettes: measuring proteins in sample volumes within the microliter range with a 1 mm light path (with microliter cuvettes such as Eppendorf $\mu$ Cuvette G1.0 or Hellma® TrayCell). - The following additional information on the purity of the measured proteins is displayed and can be excluded from the measuring parameters if desired: - absorbance wavelength spectrum of the protein - absorbance of the background wavelength (preset: 320 nm; the absorbance of the pure protein should be close to zero here). - Partial turbidity correction via the Background parameter is preset. - When programming the methods, the corresponding factor is imported through the simple selection of the protein from a predefined list.
+The factors are defined separately in the functions of the Gen. method param. group.
 Various proteins are preprogrammed in Gen. method param.; additional proteins can be added.